Look! We're Learning!

 Learning the Solar System for Kids

-Watch the YouTube video and have your kids answer the following questions:
+Watch the following YouTube video and discuss the following questions with your class:

-(Note: The last two minutes of this video include a hypothesis that states the solar system will cease to exist in 500 million years.
-Personally, I don’t think that’s true.
-And really how would any human even think they know what will happen that far into the future?
-But I just wanted to give you a heads-up in case you want to skip it.
+(Note: The last two minutes of this video includes a hypothesis that states the solar system will cease to exist in 500 million years, which might frighten some students.
+Giving you a heads-up in case you want to skip it.
 None of the questions below are about that part of the video.)

 1. How old do scientists think the solar system is?
 Answer: 4.5 billion years old